HenriMir/SeriesPrediction/README.md

 The data is taken from Kaggle:
 https://www.kaggle.com/mczielinski/bitcoin-historical-data

+### models

+each model is contained in a script and posses a function "predict" that takes a panda dataframe and predict the "Open" value of the next time interval

 ### Installing

 A step by step series of examples that tell you how to get a development env running